praschetan/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/t-config-visitor.md

 You can configure the Adobe Experience Platform Identity Service options on the Manage App Settings page while creating a new app or editing an existing app.

-1. Type information in the following fields under **[!UICONTROL ID Services Options]**:
+1. Type information in the following fields under **[!UICONTROL Visitor ID Service]**:

     * **[!UICONTROL Enable]**
     Enable this option to use the ID service.
-For more information, go to [Adobe Experience Platform Identity Service](https://marketing.adobe.com/resources/help/en_US/mcvid/).<!-- REKHA - don't know where this content has been migrated to. -->
+For more information, see [Overview](https://docs.adobe.com/content/help/en/id-service/using/intro/overview.html).

     * **[!UICONTROL Organization]**
       Select your organization from the drop-down list.